Take an Office Tour

 New Orthodontist Services

-Southington residents are pleased to hear that, Team Demas Orthodontics, who have busy offices treating patients in Watertown and Woodbury, soon will open a Southington orthodontist office at 27 Meriden Avenue near the Southington Care Center and the Hospital of Central Connecticut.
+Southington residents are pleased to hear that, Team Demas Orthodontics, has now opened their Southington orthodontist office at 27 Meriden Avenue near the Southington Care Center and the Hospital of Central Connecticut.
 Team Demas Orthodontics treatments are the most advanced the profession can offer: Invisalign, Invisalign Teen and options with and without braces.
 Dr Demas is one of only two Connecticut dentists professionally qualified in both pediatric dentistry and orthodontics.
 Call and arrange to visit the office of the new orthodontist in Southington for a free consultation for the whole family.